 4. Expect basic stay options and basic food to eat along with other basic facilities

-As you travel further higher towards Puh and Nako, expect bare minimum stay options and very basic food.
+As you travel further higher towards Puh and Nako, expect bare minimum stay options and basic food.
 Do not expect other facilities like mechanics, groceries, fruits, filter water bottles, etc.. to be available readily as well.
-You should be planning well and be prepared for anything and everything you might need in the winter adventure to Kinnaur Valley, especially for higher or remote villages.
-You can also refer to the article on Good Hotels or Accommodation options in Spiti Valley & Kinnaur Valley and call them to ask about their winters availability.
+You should be planning well and prepare for anything and everything you might need in the winter adventure to Kinnaur Valley, especially for higher or remote villages.
+You can also refer to the article on Good Hotels or Accommodation options in Spiti Valley & Kinnaur Valley and call them to ask about their winter’s availability.

 5. Expect no running water in toilets and usage restricted to dry pits at times

 Hence, keep your expectations straight.
-Along with toilets, the washrooms may also not have any running water and you need to rely on bucket water only.
-You can boil water and use it quickly to wash your face and hand couple of times a day.
+Along with toilets, the washrooms may also not have any running water, and you need to rely on bucket water only.
+You can boil water and use it quickly to wash your face and hand a couple of times a day.
 So, those of you who bath every day and cannot live without it, winters will not be time to travel to Spiti Valley 😉 …

 Interesting Fact: Did you know there is a difference between Hindustan – Tibet Highway and NH – 22?
 Read my article to know more at the link Hindustan – Tibet Road or Road to Spiti Valley | An Introduction